dotku/carku/README.md

 As the world's leading supplier of lithium battery application solutions，Carku always adheres to  the technology and quality, and it’s customers have expanded to more than 50 countries on 6 continents.

+## FAQ

+### I'm intereseted with the equipment, how can I request one?

+You can request a [Sample One Set, $699](https://buy.stripe.com/7sI6oAc6H8qf7QI9AD) by the link, we will ship to your address.

+### How long does it take to arrived?

+It depends on the carrier comapnies, but we usually ship out in one weeks depends on the order.
+If you have large order, one container for example.
+Please contact us before ordering.

+### Can I customized the interface or brand on the kiosk?

+Yes, you can customize the interface or brand on the kiosk, please contact us for more detail.

 ## Contact

 * WhatsApp: Kobe Zhao +8613829617567
 * Mobile: Jay Lin +14158511937
 * Email: [dkwholesale2020+carku@gmail.com](mailto:dkwholesale2020+carku@gmail.com)

 ## Media